-- 1. The Commission shall be assisted by an accounting regulatory committee hereinafter referred to as "the Committee". - 2.
-Where reference is made to this Article, Articles 5 and 7 of Decision 1999/468/EC shall apply, having regard to the provisions of Article 8 thereof. - The period provided for in Article 5(6) of Decision 1999/468/EC shall be three months. - 3.
-The Committee shall adopt its rules of procedures.
+- 1. The Commission shall be assisted by an accounting regulatory committee hereinafter referred to as 'the Committee'. - 2.
+Where reference is made to this paragraph, Articles 5 and 7 of Decision 1999/468/EC shall apply, having regard to the provisions of Article 8 thereof.